maxlingit/maxlingit.github.io/_posts/2024-04-16-Invoices-Payment-Process.md

 After the invoices received in the Inbox, these will be processed by Max or future AP personal
 ## Vendor Documentation

-All the vendor are required to provide W-9 tax formation.
+All the **new vendors** are required to provide W-9 tax formation.
 Please also email it to the above email addresses

 ### US vendor